 This Turkey Tetrazzini casserole recipe comes from a 1966 Jack and Jill childrens magazine.

-It mentions that Luisa Tetrazzini was one of the world’s greatest opera singers.
-The story is told that a famous chef admired her singing so much that he created Chicken Tetrazzini in her honor.
+The recipe mentions that Luisa Tetrazzini was one of the world’s greatest opera singers.
+The story goes that a famous chef admired her singing so much that he created Chicken Tetrazzini in her honor.

 Since this is a recipe to use up those Thanksgiving meal leftovers, we’re using turkey instead of chicken.